Take a day trip

 Head to a beauty salon

 It is pamper time.
-Beauty therapies and nail salons are open for business.
+Beauty therapies, nail salons, tanning and spas are open for business.
 While there are restrictions as to what is defined as a beauty therapies (you can read the definition in the frequently asked questions here), you’ll have lots more options when it comes to your self-care.